 When I first started I was worried about feeling isolated.
 I was completely comfortable working on my own at home, doing the billable work and motivating myself to do so.
 However, I didn’t have a clue about running a business or negotiating with clients, and I was concerned that I wouldn’t have anyone to turn to when I needed advice or support.

 That’s when the VA Handbookers Facebook group came in hugely useful.
-The amount of questions I would post there?!
+The number of questions I would post there?!
 Oh boy!
 Yet I was made to feel welcome and everyone was eternally patient with me, offering sound advice or pointing me in the direction of resources that could help me.

 Now my issue is that I crave personal development to such an extent that I’ve had to enforce a training course embargo to keep me on track!
 I would spend all day working on my business if I could!